 A detail we were pleasantly surprised in discovering was that, compared to other VPN applications, Private Internet Access didn’t request for permission to install the network TAP adapter.
 The process of installing a TAP adapter traditionally might put new users in distress, since they might not be familiar with the requirements for using a VPN service, but since PIA installs it for you, this is not an issue anymore.

-However, note that, depending on your UAC (User Access Control) settings, you might be asked for permissions to run the installer with elevated (administrator) rights.
+However, note that, depending on your UAC (User Access Control) settings, you might be asked for permission to run the installer with elevated (administrator) rights.
 Select “Yes” to proceed with the setup.
-The version we’ve installed on our computer was 1.1.1.
+The version we’ve installed on our computer was 1.6.0.

 Running the app for the first time

 After you deploy Private Internet Access on your computer, it’ll be launched automatically, without needing any additional action on your side.
 You can’t change this since the installation process doesn’t provide you with any controls you can interact with, you just sit back and enjoy the setup (if you’re into that, we won’t judge).